enviodev/docs/docs/HyperIndex/licensing.md

 ## Our position

-We're devs and we value OS ethos too, that's why our licensing mirrors a lot of the benefits from open source licensing however Envio and it's products do not use a recognized open source license by the [OSI](https://opensource.org/), we are however public and open and our licensing reflects this.
+We're devs and we value OS ethos too, that's why our licensing mirrors a lot of the benefits from open source licensing however Envio and its products do not use a recognized open source license by the [OSI](https://opensource.org/), we are however public and open and our licensing reflects this.

 Our future business model lies in our hosted service and HyperSync requests and so we are protecting this, but to ensure continuity and no vendor lock-in, developers are able to run and develop on their indexer without either.
-Either by self-hosting, which our license permits or by specifying an RPC url in their indexer configuration and thus bypassing HyperSync.
+Either by self-hosting, which our license permits, or by specifying an RPC URL in their indexer configuration and thus bypassing HyperSync.

-Envio is in it's formative stages and though we may look to open source the software in the future we are dedicated to ensuring the best interests of all stakeholders.
-Going open source is some what of a one way function and it is easier to go open source than to proverbially go "closed source".
+Envio is in its formative stages and though we may look to open-source the software in the future we are dedicated to ensuring the best interests of all stakeholders.
+Going open source is somewhat of a one-way function and it is easier to go open source than to proverbially go "closed source".
 Once we have gained more market traction we will review our position on going open source.

 ## HyperIndex End-User License Agreement (EULA)

 This agreement describes the users' rights and the conditions upon which the Software and Generated Code may be used.
-The user should review the entire agreement, including any supplemental license terms that accompany the Software, since all of the terms are important and together create this agreement that applies to them.
+The user should review the entire agreement, including any supplemental license terms that accompany the Software since all of the terms are important and together create this agreement that applies to them.

 ### 1. Definitions